Using AdSense & want to increase your revenue?

 This is one of the most common factors involved in getting low vs. high CTR.

 You should try putting Adsense ads around the content and above the fold.
 (Above-the-fold ads perform far better than below-the-fold ads!)

 You can blend the ads with your site design.

-When you are designing a website for Adsense income, you should keep the Adsense heatmap in your mind.
-This way you can easily create Adsense-optimized themes and designs for your new site.
+When you design a website for Adsense income, you should keep the AdSense heatmap in your mind.
+This way, you can easily create Adsense-optimized themes and designs for your new site.